shakacode/react_on_rails/README.md

 end
 ```

 Currently Rails client prints response headers to console so you should be able to check if **Varnish** caches Reails client requests by inspecting printed `x-varnish` header.
-For example `:x_varnish=>"37719 37717"` means that **Varnish** returned response from cache (result to your request `#37719` returned from cache creaded on request `#37717`) and `:x_varnish=>"37721"` (with single id) means request hit Node server.
-If everything set up correctly you shoud see cached requestst starting form second render of the same page.
+For example `:x_varnish=>"37719 37717"` means that **Varnish** returned response from cache (result to your request `#37719` returned from cache created on request `#37717`) and `:x_varnish=>"37721"` (with single id) means request hit Node server.
+If everything set up correctly you should see cached requests starting form second render of the same page.

 ## Deploy Node renderer to Heroku
 Assuming you did not revoke your  **GitHub OAuth token** so you don't need to update your `package.json`: